HealthCareApps/Group-1-Stress-Management/README.md

 # 1.-Stress-Management
 Team members: Alex, Miguel, Dimitri, and Thisha.
-Focus:  App for Stress Management with an e-Health Sensor
+Topic:  App for Stress Management with an e-Health Sensor